Research-IT-Swiss-TPH/redcap-unique-actiontag/README.md

 - Labels indicating action tag information can be shown on the data entry form fields.
 - Debug information can be output to the browser's console by enabling the JavaScript Debug option.
+- Add exceptions for default values that will not be checked for uniqueness (currently only working for unique-strict)

 ## Action Tags